willshen8/go-algorithms-and-data-structures/pkg/tree/binary-search-tree/README.md

 ```

-3. Node to be deleted has 2 children - Find in order successor and replace it with the node to be deleted
+3. Node to be deleted has 2 children - We ned to find the smallest node from the right tree (the most left leaf node).
+In this case, it is node with key 60.

 ```